What I've learned from growing dozens of Venus Fly Traps.

 The trick to gettng a good flytrap from local stores is to first ask the garden manager when the shipment will arrive (usually there's two a year: one in Spring and a second in Fall.)
 Try to be there the same day the shipment is put on display and sort through them, selecting the largest, healthiest, and most interesting plants.

 If you do decide to order plants over the Internet, I recommend ordering the very largest plant size available in the variety you want.
 Doing so will insure your have instant gratification instead of having to wait years for the plant to grow to a respectable size.
+The following video shows what I learned by purchasing a large number of plants from what I believe may be the three best on-line sources:

 (If you wish to read a question-and-answer interview with Mr. Szesze about his nursery and the carnivorous plant growing business, please see my page INTERVIEW WITH A PROFESSIONAL CARNIVOROUS PLANT GROWER.)